Anorexia nervosa usually begins during adolescence and is more common in females.

 Other factors, such as psychologic susceptibility, probably predispose certain people to develop anorexia nervosa.
 Many people who develop the disorder belong to middle or upper socioeconomic classes, are meticulous and compulsive, and have very high standards for achievement and success.

 Anorexia nervosa may be mild and transient or severe and persistent.

-The first indications of the impending disorder may be a subtle increased concern with diet and body weight.
-Such concerns seem out of place because most people who develop anorexia nervosa are not significantly overweight when the disorder begins.
-Preoccupation and anxiety about weight intensify as people become thinner.
+The first indications that someone is developing anorexia nervosa may be a subtle increased concern with diet and body weight in a person who is not significantly overweight.
+Preoccupation with and anxiety about weight intensify as people become thinner.
 Even when emaciated, people may claim to feel fat, deny that anything is wrong, do not complain about weight loss, and usually resist treatment.
 They continue to try to lose weight even when friends and family members reassure them that they are thin or warn them that they are getting too thin.
 People with anorexia nervosa view any weight gain as an unacceptable failure of self-control.

 Anorexia literally means lack of appetite, but most people who have anorexia nervosa are actually hungry.
 Many do not lose their appetite until they are very emaciated.